 Is it the end of the world?
 No.

 Now, you can have backup plans for these problems.
-Have an extra budget in case something goes wrong.
+Have extra money with you in case something goes wrong – preferably in a different place.
 Get copies of your passport and have them on different bags or jackets.
 In case of need, you’ll have these until you get a new one.

 Writing about the situation you’re in and all the worst case scenarios that could happen calms you down in the end.
 After all, even if one of the worst-case scenarios does happen – which doesn’t often happen – it’s usually not that bad.
 Most problems get solved one way or another and in a year, nobody even remembers them.
 And if we do, we’re like: “Was I so concerned about something so meaningless?”.

 Stress is one of the problems I have to deal with a lot.
 And I’m so full of people saying to me: “Hey, relax!
 It’s not that stressing over something will make it better.”.